MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/browser-support-planning-subscription-edition.md

 - Internet Explorer and Microsoft Edge on Windows Phone 8.1 or later.

-- Latest version of Chrome on Android 4.4 or later.
+- Latest version of Microsoft Edge or Chrome on Android 4.4 or later.

 - Latest versions of Safari and Chrome on iOS 8 or later.

-- Chrome or Safari on iOS10 or later
+- Microsoft Edge, Chrome or Safari on iOS10 or later